elide-dev/elide/README.md

 pasted into the README.
 What we get out of this is surprising:

 - **Server:** JVM or Native server (via GraalVM) that serves our root page, our CSS, and our JS
-- **Client:** Embedded JS VM that executes a Node copy of our React UI, and splices it into the page for isomorphic rendering
+- **Client:** Embedded JS VM that executes a Node copy of our React UI and splices it into the page for isomorphic rendering
 - **For us** (the developer):
   - Completely type-checked calls across platforms, with almost no boilerplate
   - Single build graph, with aggressive caching and tool support
-  - Build & test virtualized, on any platform
+  - Build & test virtualized on any platform
-  - Ship & perform natively, on any platform
+  - Ship & perform natively on any platform

 What's going on here?
 Elide has helped us wire together code from **Micronaut** (that's where `@Controller` comes from), **Kotlin/JS**, **GraalVM**, and **esbuild** to make the above code make sense on both platforms.
-The React code is built for the browser _and_ a pure server environment, both are embedded into the JAR, and served through a thin runtime layer provided by the framework.
+The React code builds for the browser _and_ a pure server environment; both are embedded into the JAR and served through a thin runtime layer provided by the framework.

 #### That's not a big deal

-I mean, it is.
-If you're participating in the React and Java ecosystems, this gives you an amazing best-of-both-worlds
-scenario: great tooling support for React and Kotlin, and an ideal serving and rendering mode, all handled for you.
+If you're participating in the React and Java ecosystems, this gives you a fantastic best-of-both-worlds runtime option: superb tooling support for React and Kotlin and an ideal serving and rendering mode, all handled for you.

-Also, it's not a big deal.
 You can do the same thing with these same tools in a custom codebase, but setting up the build environment for this kind of app is challenging and error-prone.
-Elide _intentionally_ leverages existing frameworks with rich ecosystems and docs, so that you always have an escape hatch up to a more powerful toolset if you need it.
+Elide _intentionally_ leverages existing frameworks with rich ecosystems and docs, _instead of_ re-providing existing functionality so that you always have an escape hatch up to a more industrial toolset if you need it.

 ### Powered-by